RYA – Recognised Training Centre & RYA Pathway Club

 National Sailing Schemes are also scheduled across evenings and weekends facilitating sail training for approx. 6-9 Adults.

 With investment into developing sailing skills to racing skills the Club was awarded RYA Champion Club status and we now have a strong team of L2 Race Coaches delivering race training across 8-10 weekends throughout March, April, May & June.
 This is generally aimed towards juniors at stage 3/4 with a few years of sailing experience.
+2018 the Club was re-accreditation as a Pathway Club

 The Club has 5 x Toppers (3 of which were awarded by JMST Scheme).
 The 2x JMST Toppers have subsequently been loaned for a further year to members for their exclusive use.